-49 Note that, under SEC rules, companies may vote uninstructed proxy cards in accordance with management's recommendation for the frequency vote only if the company (1) includes a recommendation for the frequency vote in the proxy statement, (2) permits abstention on the proxy card, and (3) includes language in bold regarding how uninstructed shares will be voted on the proxy card.
+&lt;sup>49 Note that, under SEC rules, companies may vote uninstructed proxy cards in accordance with management's recommendation for the frequency vote only if the company (1) includes a recommendation for the frequency vote in the proxy statement, (2) permits abstention on the proxy card, and (3) includes language in bold regarding how uninstructed shares will be voted on the proxy card.

 Ultimately, each company should weigh the policy benefits of a triennial vote against the practical advantages of an annual vote.
 The determination will, of course, depend in part on whether a triennial vote will result in negative consequences for a company.
-ISS has announced that it will recommend an "against" or "withhold" vote on the entire board if a company implements a say-on-pay vote on a less frequent basis than the frequency that received the majority of votes cast at the most recent shareholder meeting.
+Both ISS and Glass Lewis have announced that they will generally recommend in favor of an annual vote for companies submitting a say-when-on-pay vote to shareholders.
+In fact, ISS will recommend an "against" or "withhold" vote on the entire board if a company implements a say-on-pay vote on a less frequent basis than the frequency of timing that received the majority of votes cast at the most recent shareholders meeting.

-Before making a final determination on the frequency vote, a company should take into account its particular circumstances, including: (1) yearover-year consistency of pay structures and amounts, (2) relationships with shareholders, and (3) the nature of its shareholder base and its positions on the frequency vote and say-on-pay generally.
+Before making a final determination on the frequency vote, a company should take into account its particular circumstances, including: (1) yearover-year consistency of pay structures and amounts; (2) relationships with shareholders; and (3) the nature of its shareholder base and its positions on the frequency vote and say-on-pay generally.
 For most companies, the likelihood of adverse shareholder reaction to a less frequent than annual vote will outweigh the policy benefits of a less frequent vote, although companies that have successfully implemented a less frequent vote without adverse shareholder reaction need not make a change simply to conform to the general trend.

-A company must disclose on Form 8-K its decision regarding the frequency of the say-on-pay vote in light of the results of the say-whenon-pay vote.
+A company must disclose on Form 8-K its decision regarding the frequency of the say-on-pay vote in light of the results of the say-when-on-pay vote.
 The Form 8-K must be filed no later than 150 calendar days after the date of the applicable meeting, and in any event no later than 60 calendar days prior to the deadline for submission of shareholder proposals for the subsequent annual meeting.
 Companies must include in their proxy materials disclosure of the current frequency of say-on-pay votes and when the next scheduled say-on-pay vote will occur.